Elon Musk considers taking Tesla private in tweet, shares rise

-(Reuters) - Chief Executive Elon Musk said on Twitter he is considering taking Tesla Inc private at $420 per share as the electric car maker faces the challenges of fast growth and financial constraints, sending its shares up more than 6 percent.
+(Reuters) - Tesla Inc shares jumped more than 7 percent on Tuesday after Chief Executive Elon Musk said on Twitter he is considering taking the electric car maker private at $420 per share as it goes through a period of rapid growth and financial constraints.

-At $420 per share, a deal would represent a 22.8 percent premium to Tesla’s closing price on Monday, making it one of the biggest go-private deals with a price tag of about $72 billion.
+Such a deal, if it went ahead, would take Tesla out of the glare of Wall Street but might limit its access to capital.
+It would be one of the biggest go-private deals on record with a price tag of about $72 billion, based on $420 per share.

 "Am considering taking Tesla private at $420.
 Funding secured," Musk said on Twitter. bit.ly/2Om3gn3